Table of Contents

 - Aspartate and oxaloacetate

 Glutamine is the amino acid that is found most often in the blood plasma.
-Glutamine transports nitrogen to all the cells of the body that need it for, e.g., synthesis of purine and pyrimidine in the nucleotide biosynthesis.
-Glutamine is also needed as an amino acid donor: It is deaminated in the kidneys in order to gain free ammoniac.
+Glutamine transports nitrogen to all the cells of the body that need it, e.g., synthesis of purine and pyrimidine in the nucleotide biosynthesis.
+Glutamine is also needed as an amino acid donor; it is deaminated in the kidneys to gain free ammoniac.

 The ammoniac is secreted in the proximal tubule and neutralizes acids in the urine, thereby forming ammonium ions (NH4+).
 In this process, alpha-ketoglutarate, which can be directly channeled into the citric acid cycle, is formed from glutamine via glutamate.
-This is killing two birds with one stone, as alpha-ketoglutarate refills the citric acid cycle when oxaloacetate has been pulled out of it for gluconeogenesis.
+This is killing 2 birds with 1 stone, as alpha-ketoglutarate refills the citric acid cycle when oxaloacetate has been pulled out of it for gluconeogenesis.

 Alanine and Pyruvate

-The amino acid alanine is the counterpart to the alpha-keto acid pyruvate, that is, to its salt (pyruvic acid, alpha-ketopropion acid).
-Via pyruvate and alanine, amino acids can be channeled into the citric acid cycle and decomposed into CO2 and energy.
-Another possibility is the synthesis of glucose from pyruvate in gluconeogenesis, or metabolization of pyruvate to lactate under anaerobic conditions.
+The amino acid alanine is the counterpart to the alpha-keto acid pyruvate, i.e. to its salt (pyruvic acid, alpha-ketopropion acid).
+Amino acids can be channeled into the citric acid cycle and decomposed into CO2 and energy via pyruvate and alanine.
+Another possibility is the synthesis of glucose from pyruvate in gluconeogenesis or metabolization of pyruvate to lactate under anaerobic conditions.

 Alanine – Pyruvate